-If you plan to make sweeping changes to your pup’s diet, you must talk your veterinarian first — especially if you think your dog's new treats will account for at least 5-10% of their diet, and if you're not sure which ingredients are safe.
-Your vet will help explain not only the potential benefits of these changes, but also the potential allergic reactions or long-term health effects.
+If you plan to make sweeping changes to your pup’s diet, you must talk to your veterinarian first — especially if you think your dog's new treats will account for at least 5–10% of their diet and if you're not sure which ingredients are safe.
+Your vet will help explain not only the potential benefits of these changes but also the potential allergic reactions or long-term health effects.

 Spice Isn’t Too Nice